Renu Khator: Personal life

-Khator was born in Farrukhabad, Uttar Pradesh (India).
+Khator was born in Farrukhabad, in Uttar Pradesh, India.
 Through a traditional arranged marriage, she married her husband, Suresh, in 1974.
 Suresh—another Purdue graduate—holds a doctorate in engineering, and is a professor and associate dean of the UH's Cullen College of Engineering.
 The Khators have two daughters, Pooja and Parul, who are both ophthalmologists, and three grandchildren.
 As chancellor of UH System and president of UH, she takes residence in the Wortham House provided for her and her family in the Broadacres neighborhood of Houston.